kevin-cazal/draft-camp-dj/part3_particle_effects/detailed.md

 - If it hits left or right edge, it bounces back
 - Creates natural swaying motion!

-**Real-world analogy**: Like a pendulum:
-- It swings back and forth
-- When it hits the edge, it bounces back
-- Creates a smooth, natural motion

 **Update the animations array**:
 ```javascript